 Education: Exeter University, LLB (Hons).
 Nick qualified as a solicitor in 1988.
 He joined Archon in 1997 from Ashursts.

-Nick is a member of the Employment Lawyers Association and a contributor to Sweet & Maxwell’s Company Directors: Law and Liability and an editor of Sweet & Maxwell’s Practical Commercial Precedents.
+Nick is a member of the Employment Lawyers Association and the Association of Partnership Practitioners.
+He is also a contributor to Sweet & Maxwell’s Company Directors: Law and Liability and an editor of Sweet & Maxwell’s Practical Commercial Precedents.

-In his free time, Nick is mainly engaged in entertaining (and providing a taxi service for) his children.
+In his free time, Nick is an occasional cyclist and runner and engaged in entertaining (and providing a taxi service for) his children.